 WR Darrius Heyward-Bey | 2009

-I tell you what, the Oakland (now Las Vegas) Raiders never saw a blazing fast receiver they didn’t love.
-Darrius Heyward-Bey has an argument for best NFL Combine performance in terms of baiting a team into taking him in the top 10.
+The Oakland (now Las Vegas) Raiders never saw a blazing-fast receiver they didn’t love.
+Darrius Heyward-Bey is up there for the best NFL Combine performance in terms of baiting a team into taking him in the top 10.
 Can you blame Al Davis, though?

-At the time, Heyward-Bey ran a 4.25 40-yard dash, the second-fastest ever at that time behind former ECU and Tennessee Titans running back Chris Johnson.
-At his peak, Heyward-Bey was running 23.4 miles per hour.
+At the time, Heyward-Bey ran a 4.25 40-yard dash, the second-fastest ever at that time, behind former ECU and Tennessee Titans RB Chris Johnson.
+At his peak, Heyward-Bey was running 23.4 mph.
 He also posted a 38.5-inch vertical, 10’6″ broad jump, and 4.18-second short shuttle.
-He never panned out with the Raiders, but his Combine was fun.

 WR Julio Jones | 2011